All kids together in the regular classroom

 What families are sharing with us about their inclusive education experience

 Taking Action on Education – All students learning together - this booklet aims to assist families in a practical way with their advocacy efforts when talking to schools and the community on the importance of their child having an inclusive education.
 It could also be a resource for schools and the broader community such as medical professionals, social workers and therapists.
-You can order a free copy to be posted to be sent to you by visiting the resource library or emailing us with your name, address and amount of copies you would like.
+You can order a free copy to be posted to you by visiting the resource library or emailing us with your name, address and amount of copies you would like.

 Inky Ed Blog - Inclusive education nothing exceptional...it just is!